Skip to content

 To ensure reproducible runs:

-• archive control files and input profiles,
+• archive control files and input data,

 • document compiler and MPI/OpenMP settings.